Harry Dennis (musician)

 Harry Dennis (sometimes spelled Harri) is a house music producer and lyricist from Chicago, United States, who was part of the original generation of house music in the late 1970s and early 1980s.

 Early life

 Dennis is a native Chicagoan who completed his elementary and high school education in Chicago Public Schools (CPS).
 While attending Illinois State University (ISU), he incorporated drama and music into his core studies and became interested in songwriting and lyric development.
 In 1982, Dennis graduated from ISU, returned to Chicago to work, and began his music career.
-A frequent party-goer, he met Robert Williams, owner of a The Warehouse, a local nightclub that catered to house music enthusiasts, where Dennis met and became friends with DJ Frankie Knuckles, Ron Hardy, and other leading members of the house music scene.
+A frequent party-goer, he met Robert Williams, owner of The Warehouse, a local nightclub that catered to house music enthusiasts, where Dennis met and became friends with DJ Frankie Knuckles, Ron Hardy, and other leading members of the house music scene.
 Through these connections Dennis became a lyricist in the house scene.

 Early career

 Dennis began his recording career in 1983, releasing the single "Donnie" in 1985.
 He formed a group named The It with Larry Heard and Robert Owens.
 "Donnie" was launched on the Chicago underground house scene (with Chip E. as producer) in 1985, quickly spreading to the east coast, and was distributed worldwide by DJ International in 1986.

 During 1986–1989, Dennis was recruited to Trax Records by Marshall Jefferson.
 Together, they formed the group Jungle Wonz, recording the house hits "Time Marches On" and "Jungle".

 In 1988, Fingers Inc., a group formed by Dennis, Heard, Owens, and Ron Wilson, released "Distant Planet" with Dennis as writer and vocalist.
 The single was released under the Indigo Music/Jack Trax label.
 Dennis also collaborated as a lyricist and vocalist with Owens and Heard to record the single "Gallimaufry Gallery", released on the Black Market International label.
 During 1990–1991, Dennis penned other house tracks in collaboration with Larry Heard.
 They recorded an album in London on the Big Life Records label, featuring "In This Place Called Nowhere", "Endless Journey", "Brazilian Love Dance", "Rain Forest Serenade", "When Will We Learn", "Endless Flight", "Living For The Man", and "Brazilian Love Dance (Interlude)".
 In 1993, Dennis collaborated with Marshall Jefferson again to release "Bird In a Gilded Cage" on Trax.